Last Updated on October 31, 2023

 Climbing steep uphills is an effective way to build the needed cardiovascular and muscular endurance for the race.

-You need to regularly climb uphills at least a month before the race.
-And do this at regular intervals such as once or twice a week, or much better if it’s three times a week.
+You need to regularly climb uphill at least a month before the race.
+Do this at regular intervals, such as once or twice a week, or much better if it’s three times a week.

 Time multiple laps

 Another effective strategy for your race practice is to time your runs.
-Do this by recording the amount of time it takes you to reach the finish line from your starting point.
+Do this by recording how long it takes you to reach the finish line from your starting point.
 You can use your phone or watch to time yourself.

 Once you’re done with your first lap, you can then repeat the process and do your best to beat your previous time.
 Your goal here is to always beat your own record so that you’ll go faster every time you go through a lap.